Transactions and Claims

 Clients can check for settled claims using vsl_listSettledClaimsForRecevier

 .
-There is also a subscription-based version, vsl_subscribeToSettledClaimsForRecevier
+There is also a subscription-based version available–vsl_subscribeToSettledClaimsForRecevier

-, is also available, though polling is often sufficient here since clients typically know how many claims to expect and their expiration timelines.
+, though polling is often sufficient here since clients typically know how many claims to expect and their expiration timelines.

 Clients may validate the validator’s signature and ensure the signed claim matches the expected original.